Studio Lenca Los Historiantes

 Los Historiantes

-(Text for catalogue, published in Liliana Block Gallery, USA, 2021)
+(Text for catalogue, published by Liliana Block Gallery, USA, 2021)

 ‘… Bajó cabalgando en las grupas de los caballos que los